Academic Year and Semester Programs Approved by Amherst College

 EXCAVATION AND FIELDWORK

 Duke University, in association with the Consortium for Classical and Mediterranean Archaeology, are pleased to offer a six-week archaeological field studies program on the island of Crete.

-- Mt.
+Mt.
 Lykaion Excavation In the ancient Greek region of Arcadia in the southern Peloponnesos, the sanctuary of Zeus on Mt.
 Lykaion stands out for its great fame, mysterious rituals and wide-ranging significance.
 This site, located to the west of Megalopolis in southwestern Arcadia on the modern-day mountain of Agios Elias, held fascination for the ancient Greeks and has continued to be important for modern-day scholars of archaeology, classics, and Greek religion.
 Pausanias described the sanctuary of Zeus in great detail in his Guide to Greece (8.38.2-8.38.10) and indicated that the whole mountain was considered a sacred place by ancient Greeks.
 It was identified in Greek mythology as the birthplace of Zeus (at Cretea) and, according to Pausanias, on Mt.
 Lykaion there was a stadium and hippodrome in which athletic games for the Lykaion festival were held, a sanctuary of Pan, and, at the summit, a formidable temenos and altar of Lykaion Zeus.
 In front of the altar, Pausanias says, there were two columns crowned by gilded eagles.

-International Institute of Classical Studies in Orvieto, A study abroad program in Italy sponsored by The University of Arizona.
+International Institute of Classical Studies in Orvieto, a study abroad program in Italy sponsored by the University of Arizona.